6exagon/manybusesaway/README.md

 # Completed Buses

-A tracker website for riding every bus in King County Metro, Sound Transit, Everett Transit, and Community Transit (transit agencies of Washington State, in the Seattle area).
+A tracker website for riding every bus in King County Metro Transit, Sound Transit, Everett Transit, Pierce Transit, and Community Transit (transit agencies of Washington State, in the Greater Seattle area).

 ### Structure